 July 15, 2022- Round 3 Deadline; Final deadline for domestic students

 Priority admission and aid decisions are released in early-March.
 Round 2 decisions are typically released in mid-June.
 The final round decisions for domestic students are typically released in early-September.

 Admission into the AMRS program is offered on a yearly basis.
 All applicants are automatically considered for Divinity School scholarships.
 Scholarships are offered based on the strength of the application materials.
 Applicants wishing to ensure that they are considered for the full range of funding options should apply by the priority deadline.
 Divinity School Scholarships may be renewed for up to 3 years for students that complete the program on a part-time basis.
 Students also receive funding for summer language study at the University.

 Tuition is charged on a quarterly basis.
 Please see the Bursar's fee schedule for tuition rates.

 The Divinity School is committed to making graduate study affordable and accessible.
 In the last two years, the School has lowered tuition for the AMRS program while increasing funding opportunities for students.

 - Divinity School Application for Graduate Admission

-- Personal Statement reflecting intellectual influences and professional goals
+- Candidate Statement reflecting intellectual influences and professional goals

 - 3 Letters of Recommendation